Tampa Workers’ Compensation, Personal Injury & SSD FAQs

 Deadlines for Filing a Personal Injury Case in Florida

 As with all kinds of legal action, there are deadlines when when you can file for a personal injury case against another individual or organization.
 This is known as the statute of limitation and means that after a certain amount of time, that particular incident cannot be taken action against in either a criminal or civil court.
-For personal injury cases in Florida, the statute of limitation is four years.
-This means that you have four years from the time of the incident to file a personal injury lawsuit.
+For personal injury cases in Florida, the statute of limitation is two years.
+This means that you have two years from the time of the incident to file a personal injury lawsuit.

 The primary reason for having such a late deadline for a personal injury is because the effects of an accident or situation may not be apparent right away.
 For example, following a car accident, whiplash and other conditions do not manifest themselves until days afterwards.
 You may not realize that you have been affected by a medical malpractice case until details come out down the line.
-Four years gives the injured party plenty of time to gather information and come forward regarding the accident and begin the process of a personal injury case.
+Two years gives the injured party plenty of time to gather information and come forward regarding the accident and begin the process of a personal injury case.

 How to Tell Whether You Have a Case